 Risk factors for osteoporosis:

-1) Genetic and demographic factors: Family history (particularly hip fracture in a parent), advanced age, female sex, white or Asian race, body mass index (BMI) <18 kg/m2.
+1) Genetic and demographic factors: Family history (particularly hip fracture in a parent), advanced age, female sex, white or Asian populations, body mass index (BMI) <18 kg/m2.

 2) Reproductive factors: Deficiency of sex hormones (estrogen, testosterone) due to various etiologies, prolonged amenorrhea (late puberty, periods of estrogen deficiency), nulliparity, postmenopausal status (particularly premature, including patients after oophorectomy).